Frequently Asked Questions

 What does Gartner recommend regarding attack surface management?

-Gartner's Top Trends in Cybersecurity in 2022 report recommends investing in processes and tools capable of securing the growing attack surface.
-Gartner identified attack surface expansion as a top risk and security trend for 2022.
-(Source)
+Gartner's Top Trends in Cybersecurity in 2022 report recommends that organizations and risk management leaders invest in processes and tools capable of securing the growing attack surface.
+Read the Gartner report.

 What challenges does Gartner highlight regarding attack surface management?